List of World War I memorials and cemeteries in Lorraine: Croix des Carmes and the Bois-le-Prêtre

-This handsome monument, as shown above, is located in the Bois-le-Prêtre near Montaumont, not far from Pont-à-Mousson in Meurthe-et-Moselle.
+This monument is in the Bois-le-Prêtre near Montaumont, not far from Pont-à-Mousson in Meurthe-et-Moselle.
 Between September 1914 and July 1915 there was fierce and bloody fighting here between the French 73rd and 128th Infantry Division (known as the " Wolves of Bois-le-Prêtre") and the German 121st Infantry Division; a wooden cross was erected by the French soldiers and called the "Croix des Carmes".
 This cross was subsequently moved to the French War cemetery at Pétant for protection.

 In 1923, the soldiers who had fought at Bois-le-Prêtre raised funds to replace the original cross with this monument.
 The sculptural work is by Emile Just Bachelet.
 His composition involves a large cross whose transverse is supported by two soldiers.
 One wears the uniform worn by the French in 1914 and the other the standard uniform worn at the war's end.
 The original cross has been bedded into the monument and Bachelet's maquette is held in the Musée de l'École de Nancy.

 Raymond Poincaré attended the inauguration, which took place on 23 September 1923.
 The stained glass artist Jacques Grüber depicted the inauguration in 1924 on a window in the church of Saint-Gorgon in Fey-en-Haye nearby.